jacktan130802/MindfulHacks/README.md

 # Notes
 Each mobot will have a web server and hance every owner will have their own unique website dashboard with their own color stripes representing them.
 The color stripes are shareable!!!

-AI Mood recogniton boost self awareness of one's emotions

-Color stripes dashboard (shareable) promotes mental health in the community

-The MOBOT also acts as a companion.
-(Would not feel alone).Comforts potentiallly depressed users